techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 	![](images/20.png)

-1. This will make you to understand where the certificate is located.
+1. This will make you understand where the certificate is located.
 Please keep in mind this location since it will be used in the next section
 	![](images/20a.png)

 1. Congratulations!
 You have successfully onboarded a new device and a new sensor.